How ERP can improve project management in business

 ERP comes with Business Intelligence (BI) tools that can prove to be incredibly valuable in project management.
 Through BI, project milestones can be clearly outlined with achievable dates included as a guideline.
 Using project identification codes, costs and benefits can be monitored and a detailed project analysis enabled for immediate management review.

 5. Improve project profitability

 Through thorough budgetary analysis, project managers are able to carefully examine the profitability of each expense-related decision using ERP systems.
-The planned expenses can be carefully assessed and compared, and the future expenses forecast using the real-time data.
+The planned expenses can be carefully assessed and compared, and the future expenses forecast using real-time data.
 By including this information, thorough reports can be created and a record maintained for future reference and accountability.

 6. Unique orders

 For businesses that need to customise orders for a specific project, then ERP systems can assist with this particular project management tool.
 ERP supplier management tools can help with the co-ordination of resources so that the project is carefully managed despite using multiple sub-contractors.